dotnetjunkie/blog/content/posts/dependency-injection-in-attributes-dont-do-it.md

 The example shows an attribute that allows restricting access to parts of the API for users of a particular age.
 Do note that this class does not inherit from any Web API specific attribute, in other words, the attribute is truly a humble behaviorless data container.
 All the related logic has been removed from the attribute and can now be found in the accompanying `MinimumAgeActionFilter` service (that implements our customly defined `IActionFilter<TAttribute>` interface).
 The attribute is now a *Parameter Object*.

-Assuming that you have read any of my earlier blog posts you should now be noticing the common theme and that is that we have a message (`MinimumAgeAttribute`) a.k.a the attribute, which is a mere data container, and we have a handler (`MinimumAgeActionFilter`) which can process the message.
+Assuming that you have read any of my earlier blog posts you should now be noticing the common theme and that is that you have a message (`MinimumAgeAttribute`) a.k.a the attribute, which is a mere data container, and you have a handler (`MinimumAgeActionFilter`) which can process the message.
 In addition the handler is an implementation of the generic `IActionFilter<TAttribute>` interface.

-As always, this design gives us a lot.
-The `MinimumAgeActionFilter` is a normal service and as such it can benefit from plain old constructor injected dependencies and can be registered with our DI container.
-The service has dependencies and the container will automatically resolve them for us and should throw an exception if any of the dependencies cannot be wired.
+As always, this design gives you a lot.
+The `MinimumAgeActionFilter` is a normal service and as such it can benefit from plain old constructor injected dependencies and can be registered with your DI container.
+The service has dependencies and the container will automatically resolve them for you and should throw an exception if any of the dependencies cannot be resolved.
 As the container should be aware of all services it should also be able to verify whether all registrations can be successfully resolved, either during application start-up or with an integration test.
 This upfront knowledge of all dependencies enables the DI container to diagnose the configuration (as [you can do](https://simpleinjector.org/diagnostics) with [Simple Injector](https://simpleinjector.org)).

 ![Example of the Simple Injector Diagnostics Debugger Watch](/steven/images/diagnosticsdebuggerwatch.gif)

-The first advantage of this design is that we can decorate all action filter services with one or more decorators, such as this one:
+The first advantage of this design is that you can decorate all action filter services with one or more decorators, such as this one:

 {{< highlight csharp >}}